-Policy 5.2.19 - Require resource consent for the diversion of water to enable the potential adverse effects of the diversion to be considered.
+Policy 5.2.48-19 - Require resource consent for the diversion of water to enable the potential adverse effects of the diversion to be considered.

-The diversion of water from its natural course has the potential to adversely affect the freshwater values supported by the waterbody and existing water users downstream of the diversion.
+The diversion of water from its natural course has the potential to adversely affect the natural and human use values supported by the waterbody and existing water users downstream of the diversion.
 At its worst, there may not be sufficient water downstream to sustain the values and uses.
-The nature, severity and significance of the potential adverse effects will be circumstantial and will depend on the nature of the waterbody and the type of diversion, as well as the freshwater values and other uses currently supported downstream of the proposed diversion.
+The nature, severity and significance of the potential adverse effects will be circumstantial and will depend on the nature of the waterbody and the type of diversion, as well as the natural and human use values and other uses currently supported downstream of the proposed diversion.
 To ensure that the potential adverse effects can be accurately identified and assessed, diversions of water will generally require resource consent.
 The specific circumstances of the proposed diversion can then be considered in the determination of any application for water permit.

-Policy 5.2.20 - Have regard to the following matters in determining any resource consent application to divert water:
+Policy 5.2.49 20 - Have regard to the following matters in determining any resource consent application to divert water:

-- (a) Pany adverse effects on Marlborough's tangata whenua iwi values associated with the waterbody, including mahinga kai and the adverse effects caused by the mixing of waters. - (b) the purpose of the diversion and any positive effects; - (c) the volume or proportion of flow remaining in-channel and the duration of the diversion; - (d) the effect of the diversion on environmental flows set for the waterbody; - (e) the scale and method of diversion; - (f) any adverse effects on freshwater values identified in the Marlborough Environment Plan in the reach of the waterbody to be diverted;
+- (a) any adverse effects on Marlborough's tangata whenua iwi values associated with the waterbody, including mahinga kai. - (ab) the purpose of the diversion and any positive effects; - (bc) the volume or proportion of flow remaining in-channel and the duration of the diversion: - (ed) the effect of the diversion on environmental flows set for the waterbody; - (de) the scale and method of diversion; - (ef) any adverse effects on natural and human use values identified in the Marlborough Environment Plan in the reach of the waterbody to be diverted; - (fq) any adverse effects on permitted or authorised uses of water; and